 - 15. Raise the boom to horizontal and extend the boom just enough to clear the extension stowage lugs from the guide ramps and stowage pins on the front and rear stowage brackets. - 16.
-Remove the hitch pin and clip pin securing the push bar assembly in the stowed position.
+Remove the hitch pin and clip pin securing the boom extension alignment device in the stowed position.
 Pull the push bar assembly out to the working position and secure it in place with the hitch pin and clip pin.